webinos-apps/app-PartyPlayer/docs/design.md

 ![Protocol join](figures/protocol_join.png "A party guest client connects to the server").

 The guest sends his users' alias to the server.
-On success, it receives the `userID` to use for the rest of the session.
+On success, it receives the `userID` to use for the rest of the session as well as `users`, a collection of all `userID`-`userAlias` pairs.
 Users may use the same alias.
 After doing the user administration, the server continues with sending the complete collection.

 ###Sharing
 ![Protocol share](figures/protocol_share.png "A party guest shares content").